uwDavid/BuberDinner/readme.md

 dotnet add ./BuberDinner.Api/ reference BuberDinner.Infrastructure
 ```

-After all the linking is done, we can check the references we added in `.sln` and `.csproj`
+After all the linking is done, we can check the references we added in `.sln` and `.csproj` files.

 ## Installing Additional Packages